Desirable Difficulties

 – The Dhammapada

-But the good news is that the effort doesn’t have to be all at once, nor does it have to reach the point of collapse.
+Growth asks more of us than comfort does.
+But that effort doesn’t have to come all at once, and it doesn’t have to reach the point of collapse.

 Back to Mindset Mechanics <